nathanwoulfe/Plumber/README.md

 In the backoffice, the new Workflow section has a documentation tab, which should offer a bit more explanation of features and processes.

+The workflow model is derived from the workflow solution developed by myself and the web team at [USC](http://www.usc.edu.au), but re-visions that basic three-step workflow into something much more flexible and targeted to v7.
+So a hat-tip to the USC guys for the inspiration!

 Grab the latest release from AppVeyor:
 =========
 https://ci.appveyor.com/project/nathanwoulfe/umbracoworkflow/build/artifacts